apache/accumulo-website/pages/how-to-contribute.md

 This document describes how to make contributions which are reviewed (via GitHub pull requests) by the community before being merged by a committer.

-This page provides basic instructions for contributing to Accumulo.
+This document provides basic instructions for contributing to Accumulo.
 If you are looking for more information, check out the more comprehensive [contributor guide](/contributors-guide/).

 ## Issues